TeseoLou/codoku/README.md

 Using these tools helped ensure every change was documented and intentional.
 This approach hoped to not only improve my personal development discipline, but also create a clean, professional commit history useful for tutors and my future self.

 ## **4.2 Initial Setup**

-The early stages of **Codoku's** development focused on laying a solid foundation for a responsive, accessible, and interactive single-page web application.
-This involved establishing essential `HTML` structure, linking key stylesheets and scripts, and preparing the project for scalable logic integration.
+The early stages of Codoku’s development focused on laying a robust foundation for a responsive, accessible, and interactive single-page web application.
+This involved more than simply setting up `HTML` and `CSS`.
+It required forward-thinking architecture to ensure the app could scale smoothly as features grew in complexity.

+Key setup tasks included:
+- Semantic HTML scaffolding
+- Stylesheet linking
+- Script management
+- Accessibility-first planning
+- Progressive enhancement

+---

 ### **4.2.1 HTML Scaffold & Metadata**